 Frequently Asked Questions

-Counseling services are free of charge (it’s included in your tuition) for full-time students.
+Counseling services are free of charge (it’s included in your tuition).

 Counseling is confidential.
 A student would need to give written permission for any information about attending counseling or the content of sessions to be released to anyone.
 However, there are situations that are exceptions, including if your counselor determines that you are a probable threat to yourself or someone else.
 In this instance, the counselor is obligated to share this information with any person(s) who may be able to ensure your safety or that of another person.